 All those little incremental moments of development and technological introductions discussed above blur into one another.
 The opportunities for intervention are most recognizable the end of one stage and the beginning of another.
 However, they still may pass us by unnoticed.
 In fact, most of us, from the very beginning, misinterpret our children’s interactions with technology.
 What seems like extended focus, happiness and genuine interest is really passive engagement fueled by addictive mechanisms which literally rewire the child’s brain.
 With less in-person socialization to go on because peers are not readily available, parents may also lack a reliable frame of reference by which to compare their child.
 A parent’s own personal use of these devices and our own slow but steadily increasing reliance upon them normalizes the child’s behavior, all but obscuring any hint of real harm.

 Where is your child along this pathway?
 Where are you?
 I ask it this way because it is not a question of whether you or your child are on this path.
 That answer is always yes.
 In previous generations, parents used to worry about children “falling in with the wrong crowd.”
 Turning to a life of crime or drugs was the most dreaded outcome.
-They knew (whether they applied this knowledge or not) that the best intervention occurred BEFORE the child set foot on the wrong path.
+They knew (whether they applied this knowledge or not) that the best intervention occured BEFORE the child set foot on the wrong path.
 In this way, energy was devoted not just to avoiding a known threat, but to developing concepts and skills that would help children to resist it.
 Like parents of the 70’s and 80’s, we know the threat and where it lies.
 However, unlike the children of those generations, who might rarely encounter the challenges for which they had been prepared, today’s children carry the “wrong crowd” with them in their pockets.

 Resistance.
 It is an important word in this discussion.
 We’ve still got programs, which teach this in our schools.
 We are taught (whether effectively or not) to resist abuse and bullying.
 DARE (Drug Abuse Resistance Education) sends officers to schools to promote resistance.
 The word “Resistance” is right there in the title.
 Perhaps we need a program teaching children to resist cell phones, social media, internet gaming and addictive technology, too.
 No one could disagree that the solution becomes a much more manageable prospect if we step in early.